Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers: Material and Methods

 \subsubsection{Noisy simulation of erasure correction cooling using replacement}

 We finally describe the simulation of erasure correction cooling using replacement including relevant imperfections.
-We solve the Master equation described earlier in which we take into account the finite lifetime of the $^3P_0$ state, and the tweezer-induced heating rate, which we implement by adding a jump operator acting on the motional states; the tweezer-induced heating is independently measured as an increase in mean vibrational number by $3.0(4) \; \text{s}^{-1}$.
+We solve the Master equation described earlier in which we take into account the finite lifetime of the $^3P_0$ state, and the tweezer-induced heating rate, which we implement by adding a jump operator acting on the motional states.
+We independently measure the effect of the tweezer-induced heating, which we find increases the atomic temperature by $3.0(4)$ vibrational quanta per second.
 We initialize the system in a thermal distribution with $P_0'=0.77$, and simulate the sequence described in Fig.~\ref{Fig_mechanism}.
 We assume a perfect imaging fidelity in the erasure detection but take into account the tweezer-induced heating during the imaging and replacement times.